This post may contain affiliate links. Please see my disclosure policy for more details.

 Is it cheaper to live in Perth or Adelaide?
 Here are some of the differences in cost of living between the two cities.

-Perth and Adelaide are currently two of the cheapest capital cities in Australia to rent a property in.
+Perth and Adelaide are currently two of the cheapest capital cities in Australia to rent a house in.

 Read my blog post on rent in Australia to learn how rent compares across the Australian cities and how to find a rental property.